-We enjoy market leadership positions in many of our markets, with, we estimate, 76% of net sales in markets in which we held the #1 or #2 market position during the 12 months ended June 30, 2012.
+We enjoy market leadership positions in many of our markets, with, we estimate, 75% of net sales in markets in which we held the #1 or #2 market position during the 12 months ended March 31, 2012.
 We look to build leadership in markets where we have a strategic angle and can achieve attractive profit margins through technology and design leadership and a competitive cost position such as highly decorated plastic containers.
 We believe that our product and technology development capabilities are best-in-class, supported by a newly built Berry Research and Design Center in Evansville, Indiana and a network of more than 200 engineers and material scientists.
 We seek to have our product and technology development efforts provide a meaningful impact on sales.
 An example of our focused new product development is our thermoform plastic drink cup technology.
 We identified an unfulfilled need in the market with an opportunity for significant return on invested capital and ultimately introduced the technology to the market in 2001.
-This product line has grown steadily since introduction and generated \$400 million of net sales during the 12 months ended June 30, 2012.
+This product line has grown steadily since introduction and generated \$387 million of net sales during the 12 months ended March 31, 2012.

-Our success is driven by our more than 15,000 employees.
+Our success is driven by our more than 16,000 employees.
 Over the past 30 years, we have developed a culture that incorporates both loyalty to best practices and acceptance of new perspectives, which we have often identified from the companies we have acquired.
 Our employees hold themselves accountable to exceed the expectations of our customers and to create value for our stakeholders.
-Consistent with this focus on value creation, approximately 375 employees own equity in the company.
-As of June 30, 2012 and before giving effect to this offering, employees own more than 20% of our fully diluted equity.
+Consistent with this focus on value creation, more than 400 employees own equity in the company.
+As of March 31, 2012 and before giving effect to this offering, these employees own more than 20% of our fully diluted equity.

-We believe the successful execution of our business strategy has enabled us to outperform the growth of our industry over the past decade with Adjusted EBITDA increasing from \$80 million in 2000 to \$784 million for the 12 months ended June 30, 2012, representing a CAGR of 23%.
-For the 12 months ended June 30, 2012, Berry had pro forma net sales of \$4.8 billion, operating income of \$111 million, Adjusted EBITDA of \$784 million, net loss of \$215 million and Adjusted Free Cash Flow of \$199 million.
+We believe the successful execution of our business strategy has enabled us to outperform the growth of our industry over the past decade with Adjusted EBITDA increasing from \$80 million in 2000 to \$770 million for the 12 months ended March 31, 2012, representing a CAGR of 23%.
+For the 12 months ended March 31, 2012,

+Berry had pro forma net sales of \$4.9 billion, operating income of \$92 million, Adjusted EBITDA of \$770 million, net loss of \$226 million and Adjusted Free Cash Flow of \$197 million.
 For a reconciliation of Adjusted EBITDA and Adjusted Free Cash Flow, see "-Liquidity and Capital Resources."

-Acquisitions
+Fiscal 2011 Acquisitions